Tomires/thesis/tutorial.md

 - Upon entering the battle mode, the player is given instructions on movement.

 - After moving one or more tiles, the player is told about spells and core battle mechanics (movement and action points).
-They are told to activate a spell.
+They are then told to activate a spell.

 - After clicking on a spell icon, the player is instructed to choose a target.